-The power button is located on the top, very visible and easy to access.
-Being a “soft” button I suggest to remove the battery when the Eachine E51 is stored for longer periods, otherwise the Li-Po can be over discharged and permanently damaged.
+The power button is located on the top, very visible, and easy to access.
+Being a “soft” button I suggest removing the battery when the Eachine E51 is stored for longer periods, otherwise, the Li-Po can be over-discharged and permanently damaged.

 Eachine E51 review: Camera and WiFi FPV

-Camera is integrated and allows 45 degree angle adjustment.
+The camera is integrated and allows 45-degree angle adjustment.
 No micro SD slot, captured files (photos and videos) are stored on the smartphone’s internal memory under the “EACHINE FLY” folder.

 WiFi real-time image transmission (FPV) is cool but there is a noticeable latency.
-Anyway, kids are really excited seeing things through the drone’s perspective.
+Anyway, kids are really excited about seeing things from the drone’s perspective.

 Eachine E51 review: Remote controller and APP